‘Roseanne’: Johnny Galecki Returns, Brings Closure To Darlene & David Fans

 David revealed to his wife that he had signed a lease on a home in Lanford and that he would be moving back to their hometown very soon.
 He also dropped a bombshell on Darlene, telling her that he had met a woman named Blue and that she had helped him learn a lot about himself, revealing that he was finally ready to give his wife a divorce.
 However, Darlene had other ideas, and Roseanne fans were stunned to see her kiss David.

 The longtime couple ended up in bed together, and even decided to give their marriage another try.
 David left the Conner house through the window and promised to return that night to celebrate their daughter Harris’ birthday.
-Later, when Roseanne and Becky got wind of Darlene and David’s shocking hookup they weren’t shy about telling Darlene they believed it was a terrible idea for she and David to get back together.
+Later, when Roseanne and Becky got wind of Darlene and David’s shocking hookup, they weren’t shy about telling Darlene they believed it was a terrible idea for her and David to get back together.

 Tonight on #Roseanne